Cosmological perturbation theory for large scale structure in phase space: Conclusion

-The starting points of Standard Perturbation Theory (SPT) methods for large scale structure are the assumptions of negligible stress and vorticity \cite{Bernardeau:2001qr}.
-This leaves open the possibility that a perturbative approach can account for these effects by avoiding to truncate the Boltzmann hierarchy at the level of the Euler equation \cite{Garny:2022tlk, Garny:2022kbk, Erschfeld:2018zqg, Dominguez:2000dt,mcdonald2011generate, Kitaura:2023mfc, Matarrese:2007wc, McDonald:2017ths}.
-In this work we revisit this issue in light of a novel framework for large scale structure perturbation theory, that directly solves for the distribution function in full phase-space.
-This approach circumvents the need to artificially truncate the Boltzmann hierarchy and hence relaxes the usual \textit{apriori} assumptions of a negligible velocity dispersion and vorticity.
+The starting point of Standard Perturbation Theory (SPT) methods for large scale structure is the assumption of negligible stress tensor \cite{Bernardeau:2001qr}.
+This leaves open the possibility that a perturbative approach can account for these effects by avoiding to truncate the Boltzmann hierarchy at the level of the Euler equation \cite{Garny:2022tlk, Garny:2022kbk, Garny:2025ovs, Erschfeld:2018zqg, Dominguez:2000dt,mcdonald2011generate, Kitaura:2023mfc, Matarrese:2007wc, McDonald:2017ths, Aviles:2015osc, tassev2011helmholtz, Valageas:2003gm}.
+In this work we revisit this issue in light of a framework for large scale structure perturbation theory, that directly solves for the distribution function in full phase space, expanding upon earlier work \cite{Valageas:2001df}.
+This approach circumvents the need to artificially truncate the Boltzmann hierarchy and hence relaxes the usual \textit{apriori} assumption of a negligible velocity dispersion.

-In Sec.\ref{sec:ptbe} we introduce the framework underlying the cosmological perturbation theory in phase space.
-It is based on the coupled set of Boltzmann Eqs.(\ref{eq:vlasovavg}) and (\ref{eq:vlasovfluc}) for the (ensemble) average distribution function and its fluctuations, respectively.
-We show that perturbatively solving this coupled set of equations directly in phase-space reproduces the familiar SPT kernels, which underscores the statement that a negligible velocity dispersion and vorticity should be viewed as a consequence of the perturbative expansion, rather than an assumption.
+In Sec.~\ref{sec:ptbe} we introduce the framework underlying the cosmological perturbation theory in phase space.
+It is based on the coupled set of Boltzmann Eqs.~(\ref{eq:vlasovavg}) and (\ref{eq:vlasovfluc}) for the (ensemble) average distribution function and its fluctuations, respectively.
+We show that perturbatively solving this coupled set of equations directly in phase space reproduces the familiar SPT kernels, which underscores the statement that a negligible velocity dispersion and vorticity should be viewed as a consequence of the perturbative expansion, rather than an assumption \cite{Valageas:2001df}.